OlgaKuvs/barbiere-pp4/README.md

 ##### Background images bug

 Once I deployed the project to heroku, the background images (hero image and footer background image) were not loading from cloudinary.
-I tried various solutions to the problem, and in the end I added the direct URL to the images to my `style.css` file.
-Once I reloaded the static and pushed to github, my heroku app reloaded, deployed and was working.
+I have tried different solutions to the problem, and in the end I've added up the direct URL to the images to my `style.css` file.
+Once I reloaded the static and pushed to github, my heroku app reloaded, deployed and was working correctly.

 ### Google Lighthouse Testing